jzbfather/GatePartner/README.md

 GatePartner is an application that allows you to send and receive hundreds of your SMS or E-mail.
 Flexible, it's functionalities integrates perfectly with your applications of type Java, PHP, Python, etc ...

-*Requirements
+*Developments

-Oracle 10.0.2.xx or higher
+tested, and developed on Oracle 10.0.xx or higher
+If you have made changes to the core you think might benefit others please let us know about them.

 *Functionalities